Logo

 • Divergence in trading occurs when the price of an asset moves in the opposite direction of a technical indicator, suggesting a potential trend change.

-• Types of divergence include strong, medium, weak, and hidden, each offering different reliability and trading signals.
+• Types of divergence patterns include strong, medium, weak, and hidden, each offering different reliability and trading signals.

 • Tools for identifying divergence include RSI, MACD, and Stochastic Oscillator, which help spot divergence patterns and improve trading decisions.